 Well, this is how it is.
 There has to be one that is somehow better, by some definition than the others, right?
-So, here’s the definition by which we’ll judge: the best island must offer at least similar to that of which all the other islands offer, would be the ideal island give you the best taste of Fiji for a first-time visit, perhaps presents the best base to give you the opportunity to explore the rest of the islands, as well as boasting its own unique features that none of the other islands or islets can compete with.
+So, here’s the definition by which we’ll judge: the best island must offer at least similar to that of which all the other islands offer, would be the ideal island give you the best taste of Fiji for a first-time visit.
+Perhaps it presents the best base to give you the opportunity to explore the rest of the islands, as well as boasting its own unique features that none of the other islands or islets can compete with.

 Without much further ado, a winner has to be declared, so here goes: